thekabal/tki/docs/tools.md

 - [`phpstan`](https://github.com/phpstan/phpstan/) PHPStan focuses on finding
   errors in your code without actually running it.
 It catches whole classes of bugs even before you write tests for the code.
+Currently it errors on adodb, in classes/Db, which is acceptable until we eliminate adodb.
 We use it like this:

-  `php vendor/bin/phpstan analyze -l 0 -c vendor/bin/phpstan.neon -vvv .`
+  `php vendor/bin/phpstan analyze -l 5 -c vendor/bin/phpstan.neon -vvv .`

 - [`php-cs-fixer`](http://cs.sensiolabs.org/) strives to automatically correct
   code for specific items in the PSR standard.
 We do not currently use it, but